R0uter/ss.conf-for-surge/README.md

 ###Note:
-Make sure edit your `gfwlist.conf` or `whitelist.conf` to add your server infomation!
+Make sure edit `ServerConfig.txt` first to add your server infomation!

 change your ss server config, like server ip, server port, and your password.